 Club Membership

 Welcome to the club information page!
-Here you will find essential information that relates to club sanctioning requirements, member management, activity sanctions, insurance and accident reporting.
+Here, you will find essential information about club sanctioning requirements, member management, activity sanctions, insurance, and accident reporting.

-Club sanction requests will now be processed online.
+Club sanction requests will go live in early June.
 A club cannot operate under the umbrella of Freestyle Canada until its sanction request is formally approved.
+Individual membership will open in late June for the 24/25 Membership year.
+Note that CGL coverage is only available starting Jul 1, 2024.

 To REGISTER or RENEW your club membership, select your province or territory from the options below.